Travel Postcard: 48 hours in Malaysia's historic, food-loving Penang

 Stay alert to the interactive, street murals in the area by Penang-based Lithuanian artist Ernest Zacharevic where you can be part of the art and snap some quirky photographs.

-The family-run restaurant dishes out old-time favorites such as curry kapitan (dry chicken curry), otah-otah (spicy prawn paste baked in banana leaves) and tau eu bak (braised pork belly in soya sauce).
+The family-run restaurant dishes out old-time favourites such as curry kapitan (dry chicken curry), otah-otah (spicy prawn paste baked in banana leaves) and tau eu bak (braised pork belly in soya sauce).

 2.00 p.m. - Visit the very haunted Penang War Museum in the fortress of Batu Maung.
 Built by the British in the 1930s, the fortress fell to a surprise attack by the Japanese in World War II and was turned into a prison of torture.
 It has a winding network of underground tunnels, ammunition bunkers, ventilation shafts and sleeping quarters to explore.